 Power

-• Phase out unabated coal and fossil gas electricity generation
+• Phase out coal and unabated fossil gas electricity generation

 • Rapidly scale up zero-carbon electricity generation